Charlotte Cooper (tennis): Early life and career

 In addition to her singles titles, Cooper Sterry also won seven All-England mixed doubles titles; five times with Harold Mahony (1894–1898) and once with Laurence Doherty (1900) and Xenophon Casdagli (1908).
 (Note: The Mixed Doubles only became an official Championship event in 1913.)
 In 1913 she reached the final of the first Wimbledon women's doubles event with Dorothea Douglass, 18 years after winning her first Wimbledon title.

 She won the singles title at the Irish Lawn Tennis Championships in 1895 and 1898, a prestigious tournament at the time.
 At the 1900 Summer Olympics, where women participated for the first time, Cooper Sterry won the tennis singles event.
 On 11 July 1900 she defeated Hélène Prévost in the final in straight sets and became the first female Olympic tennis champion as well as the first individual female Olympic champion.
 With Reginald Doherty, she won the mixed doubles title after a straight-sets victory in the final against Hélène Prévost and Harold Mahony.
 (Note: Medals were not awarded until the 1904 Summer Olympics.)
 In 1901 she won the singles title at the German Championships, and in 1902 she won the Swiss Championship.
 Cooper Sterry remained active in competitive tennis and continued to play in championship events well into her 50s.

 On 12 January 1901 she married Alfred Sterry, a solicitor, who became president of the Lawn Tennis Association.
-They had two children: Rex (1903–81) who was the vice-chairman of the All England Club for a period of 15 years during the 1960s and 1970s and Gwen (born 1905), a tennis player who participated at Wimbledon and played on Britain's Wightman Cup team.
+They had two children: Rex (1903–81) who was the vice-chairman of the All England Club for a period of 15 years during the 1960s and 1970s and Gwen (1905–87), a tennis player who participated at Wimbledon and played on Britain's Wightman Cup team.

 Cooper Sterry, who had been deaf since the age of 26, died on 10 October 1966 at the age of 96, in Helensburgh, Scotland.

 She was inducted into the International Tennis Hall of Fame in 2013.